Tinnitus doesn't need to spoil your life.

 How I Trained My Brain to Ignore Tinnitus

 At first, I tried to ignore it, but that only made it more noticeable.
 It was like being told, “Don’t think of a pink elephant.”
-Of course, that’s the first thing that pops into the mind.
+Of course, that’s the first thing that then pops into the mind.
 The harder I pushed tinnitus away, the closer it seemed to come.

 Another shift that helped was changing the way I thought about tinnitus.
 If I told myself, “I have tinnitus,” I made it personal—it became part of my identity.
 Instead, I began to think of it as something happening in the background: “Oh, there’s that sound again.”